BeatsuDev/let/.github/ISSUE_TEMPLATE/task-template.md

 These requirements must be fulfilled for this issue to be closed / for the task to be considered finished.
 - [ ] Requirement 1
 - [ ] Requirement 2

+## Task dependencies
+This task requires these tasks to be complete:
+None